yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 ```
 After rejoining ID1 will figure out the inconsistency of its WAL: the
 last WAL entry it has is corresponding to Tx7, while in Leader's log the
 last entry with ID1 is Tx5.

-In case the ID1's WAL contains corresponding entry then Replica 1 can
-stop reading WAL as soon as it hits the vclock[ID1] obtained from the
-current Leader.
-It will put the ID1 into a consistent state and it can
-obtain latest data via replication.
-The WAL should be rotated after a
+Confirm for a Tx can only be issued after
+appearance of the Tx on the majoirty of replicas, hence there's a good
+chances that ID1 will have inconsistency in its WAL covered with undo
+log.
+So, by rolling back all excessive Txs (in the example they are Tx6
+and Tx7) the ID1 can put its memtx and vynil in consistent state.

+At this point a snapshot can be created at ID1 with appropriate WAL
-snapshot creation.
-The old WAL should be renamed so it will not be
+rotation.
+The old WAL should be renamed so it will not be reused in the
-reused in the future and kept for postmortem.
+future and can be kept for postmortem.
 ```
 +---------------------+---------------------+---------------------+
 | ID1                 | ID2                 | ID3                 |